sgl-project/sglang/3rdparty/amd/profiling/PROFILING.md

 export RPDT_AUTOSTART=0
 LD_PRELOAD=librocm-smi_64:librpd_tracer.so "$@"
 ```
-3. Apply patch (provided in this directory) with "git apply rpd_profile_server_enable.patch" if the main profiling purpose is to get info on gpu kernels.
+3. Apply patch (provided in this directory) with "git apply rpd_profile_server_enable.patch" if the main profiling purpose is to get info on gpu kernels as well as limited cpu activity info.

 rpd_profile_server_enable.patch